-Under the general supervision of the Associate Vice President of Inclusive Excellence and Sustainability and day-to-day work direction of the Faculty Director, the Administrative Support Coordinator is responsible for independently performing the full range of varied and complex clerical/administrative assignments in support of the day-to-day operations of the Helen Rucker Center for Black Excellence (HRCBE).
+Under the administrative direction of the Dean of College of Arts, Humanities, and Social Sciences and day- to-day work direction of the Department Chair for Performing and Visual Arts, the Administrative Support Coordinator responsibilities cover a full range of varied and complex clerical/administrative assignments in support of the day-to- day operations of the department.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include, but are not limited to, the following:

-Facilitates the recruitment and hiring process of all student assistants.
-Under advisement from the Faculty Director coordinates the work duties for student assistants; provides training on time reporting and HRCBE practices; determines the methods and procedures by which the student assistant work is to be accomplished; controls the workflow and establishes priorities and deadlines; completes performance evaluations or verifies that they have been completed by direct supervisors.
+- Coordinates the work duties for student assistants; determines the methods and procedures by which the student assistant work is to be accomplished; controls the workflow and establishes priorities and deadlines; completes performance evaluations or verifies that they have been completed by direct supervisors.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Must be fully functional in all technical aspects of work assignments.
-Able to quickly build up detailed knowledge of applicable university infrastructure, policies and procedures.
+Comprehensive and detailed knowledge of applicable university infrastructure, policies and procedures.
 Thorough mastery of English grammar, spelling, punctuation and editing.
 Working knowledge of budget policies and procedures.
 Expertise in using office software packages, technology, and systems.

 Fully functional knowledge of and skill in standard office procedures and practices, as well as an ability to understand and operate in a variety of organizational structures.
 Thorough knowledge of English grammar, spelling, and punctuation and the ability to clearly communicate orally and in writing.
 Knowledge of business mathematics beyond basic arithmetic.
 The ability to use and quickly learn new office support technology systems and software packages is also a prerequisite.
 These entry qualifications would normally be obtained through a high school program, technical/vocational program, or their equivalents combined with several years of related office work experience.